christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   "Sar" root (Sar is the Scythian word for King.
 Sarpa (Sanskrit) = Serpent, so "King of the Serpent"): Sarmatian, Sargon, Sarlagab, Akkadian šarrum, Vedic Sarpa, Serapis (Sar-Apis), Zarathustra, Saracen (Roman word for Middle Easterners), Cesar, Asar, Tsar, etc. Sar means king across empires.
-In the bible the Scythian Sar (king) became Esau (Edom) the progenitor of the Edomites in the bible, a metaphor for the forces of oppression and injustice.
+In the bible the Scythian Sar (king) became Esau (Edom) the progenitor of the Edomites, a metaphor for the forces of oppression and injustice.

 **2 Ancient Alias Names List (Chronologically Organized by Era and Dynasty)**